 In that context, George Orwell understood for the first time the new social paradigm that was emerging before his eyes.
-Experiences like that from the Marxist-Leninist Soviet Union from 1917, the Fascists in Italy in 1922, or even the Nazis in Germany from 1933 until 1945, showed Orwell a glimpse of a new world order.
+Experiences from the Marxist-Leninist Soviet Union in 1917, Fascist Italy in 1922, and Nazi Germany from 1933 to 1945 showed Orwell a glimpse of a new world order.

 All of those revolutionary experiences, whether you were in favor or against each of the regimes, served as inspiration for Eric A. Blair (George Orwell) to his far-reaching, novel, and distressing prediction: humanity was inexorably heading—without realizing it—toward a totalitarian system, where the individual freedom of each person would be forever subjected to the all-embracing will of a single individual.

 That is how the self-proclaimed George Orwell presented to the entire world, for the first time, the imminent possibility of an autocratic society, where personal will would be annihilated by the absolute dispositions of Big Brother, which would anticipate, control, and straighten everything in the name of an alleged collective happiness.